schmittjoaopedro/schmittjoaopedro.github.io/_posts/2023-02-03-long-running-performance-tests-gatling.md

 ## Motivation

-The goal here is to share some experience developing performance tests using Gatling to simulate production-like load.
-So we can troubleshoot application behavior and assess performance improvement gains.
+The goal of this article is to share some experience developing performance tests using Gatling to simulate production-like load in a way you can access critical system's scalability, resilience and performance when under peak load times.

-The idea of these performance tests started when it was faced scalability issues for a micro-service application during an unexpected increase of requests per second, causing some requests not being responded.
-The main requirement was to find a way to validate if infrastructure changes would reflect in a response error ratio reduction.

-Another benefit of this work was the creation of a methodology to assess performance gains when doing code and infrastructure improvements for the application, so we could quantitatively compare error reduction rates and response time improvements for various test scenarios.
+It'll be presented technical aspects on how you can automatize your performance tests using Jenkins pipelines, and also how you can structure your performance test experiments to fine tune your application.

 ## Modeling system's load on Gatling

-Gatling was the chosen tool for developing these performance tests.
-The reason for this decision was its simple API, the efficient thread management mechanism, and the quality of the reports generated.
+Gatling is a good tool for developing performance tests.
+It provides a simple API, efficient thread management mechanism for managing requests under simulation, and can generate reports with very good quality.
+When accesing the performance of your system using such a tool, the first step to take is understand how you can simulate the same load that your system receives in production using Galting.
+There are probably many ways of doing this out there, but the way I'll provide here depends on metrics history collected from your system.

-To model the system operation load in Gatling, we started by understanding the usual load curve observed during a normal day of operations.
-This information was extracted from Grafana by looking at the requests per second (RPS) metric.
+To start of modelling the system's received load in Gatling, we start by understanding the usual load curve observed within a normal day of operations.
+This information can be extracted from many tools (e.g.: Grafana) by looking at the requests per second (RPS) metric.
 Below is presented a fictional example:

 ![Load Grafana](/assets/imgs/gatling-load-grafana.png)

-With this information in hands, we modeled the observed curve to a discrete table by separating the general smooth load increases and decreases from the spikes.
+With this information in hands, you can start modelling the observed curve to a discrete table by separating the general smooth load increases and decreases from the spikes.
 This table facilitates configuring Gatling through its API functions (see the snippet below the table).

 | Time          | Load                      |
 |---------------|---------------------------|